Worker and student interactions and work tasks

 - continuing to make lectures and tutorials available online where possible and appropriate, to provide alternative options for students, particularly those who may be unwell or in a vulnerable group

-- holding classes, workshops, lectures and tutorials in larger theatres and rooms and monitoring the number of people in the space to ensure compliance with the 4 square metre rule
+- holding classes, workshops, lectures and tutorials in larger theatres and rooms and monitoring the number of people in the space to ensure compliance with the allowed/recommended space

 - calculating the number of people allowed in rooms and placing signs at the entrance communicating the maximum number of people permitted at one time

 - limiting the number of students that can use labs, animal houses or studios at any one time – e.g. staggering access times

 - reducing the number of lectures/tutorials held each day to allow extra time between classes to minimise interactions between students arriving and leaving rooms